How to Position Yourself as a Winner and Win in Different Situations

 You see successful people around you, on social media and TV.
 Lawyers who win cases.
 Athletes who get gold medals.
 Singers who win talent competitions.

 Are you wondering how do they do it?

 Most people believe that successful people have talent, but they don’t have it.
 Nothing can be done — end of the story.

+I am sure that you are different.
+Otherwise, you wouldn’t be reading this article.
 And you are absolutely right.
 There is a way to learn how to win.
 Psychologists have done much research on this and here are the results.

 1. With Whom Are You Competing?